 Once you pass these signs you would drive about a... mile over a rough road to the parking area where County employees would direct you where to park.

 There was no admission charge, although once you reach the beginning of the trail, you found a box for donations to help defray costs.

 As of March 2012, the County of Hawaii announced their intention to close the Kalapana Lava Viewing Area due to budgetary issues.
 As of December 2012, the site remained open, however, the county has removed its website that offered updates on the status of the viewing from this area.
 In late 2016, after almost four years, lava has once again begun to flow into the ocean and a new lava viewing area was opened in Pahoa.Continue to 2 of 12 below.

 Vendor Area at the Kalapana Lava Viewing Site

-The information in this feature is a retrospective on a visit in 2009 and is not intended to be a guide as to how and where to see the current lava flow in 2017 and beyond.
+The information in this feature is a retrospective on a visit in 2009 and is not intended to be a guide as to how and where to see the current lava flow.
 We hope you enjoy our photos of our visit to the Kalapana Lava Viewing Area in December of 2009.

 Our 2009 Experience and Conditions in 2012

 The Kalapana Lava Viewing Area was not open on all evenings.
 If wind conditions were blowing volcanic gasses towards the viewing area, the viewing site was closed, as it was on my first attempt.

 A Lava Hotline was updated daily and confirmed whether the lava viewing site would be open that day.